jorgebastida/gordon/docs/_build/html/_sources/lambdas.txt

 * Create an alias named ``current`` pointing to this new version.
 * Create a new IAM Role for this lambda and attach it.

-As result, your lambda will be up and running on AWS!
+As result, your lambda will be ready to run on AWS!

 .. image:: _static/lambdas.gif